ucn-triumf/SiglentDevices/doc/SDS5034_doc.md

     ch:          int, channel number
     attenuation: if none, set to default (1X); else should be a float

+`set_ch_scale(self, ch, scale)`
+:   Sets the vertical sensitivity in Volts/div.
+If the
+    probe attenuation is changed, the scale value is multiplied by the probe's attenuation factor.

+    ch:     int, channel number
+    scale:  float, vertical scaling

 `set_ch_state(self, ch, on=True)`
 :   Turns the display of the specified channel on or off.